wacGitHub07/walter-mlii/README.md

 * point 5: Implementation of kmeans and kmedoids from the unsupervised package with silhouette metric analisis
 * point 6: Implementation ok kmeans, kmedoids, spectral and bdbscan from scikit-learn on 5 differents datasets

+## Laboratory_2

+* Implementation of course techniques on the degree project

 The requirements.txt files contains all libraries used.